 However on the date of the release the county and local ranchers, including one found in formal trespass (grazing cows illegally), Filed documents with the Interior Board of Land Appeals (IBLA) to stop the Fish Creek plan. http://wildhorseeducation.org/2015/02/22/standoff-obstructs-pioneering-effort-for-wild-horses/

-Wild Horse Education and Return to Freedom filed for, and were granted, status to Intervene of behalf of the plan to release and manage wild horses on the range. http://wildhorseeducation.org/2015/04/02/breaking-legal-status-granted-to-wild-horse-conservation-groups-to-fight-county/
+Wild Horse Education (brief authored in-house team) filed for, and were granted, status to Intervene of behalf of the plan to release and manage wild horses on the range. http://wildhorseeducation.org/2015/04/02/breaking-legal-status-granted-to-wild-horse-conservation-groups-to-fight-county/

 Wild Horse Education documented the wild horses sent into holding facilities.
 Included in that documentation was a trip to the Broken Arrow Facility (Indian Lakes in Fallon NV) http://wildhorseeducation.org/2015/03/08/broken-arrow-broken-heart/ This facility was part of a 4 year court battle engaged in by WHE to gain access to wild horses and their treatment by the BLM.
 Part of an agreement with WHE President Laura Leigh was to open the facility to public tours including additional access if the facility was used to take in wild horses directly from the range.